The People's Best New Chef: Gulf Coast Contenders

 Location: San Juan, Puerto Rico

-Why He's Amazing: Because after years of working with some of the top chefs around the United States, he's redefining cocina criolla—the cooking of his home, Puerto Rico.
+Why He's Amazing: Because after years of working with some of the world's best European and American chefs, he's redefining cocina criolla—the cooking of his home, Puerto Rico.

-Background: Le Bernardin (New York City); Chez Michel, Gary Danko (San Francisco)
+background: Le Bernardin New York City); Chez Michel, Gary Danko (/sites/default/files/an Francisco)

-Quintessential Dish: Morcilla (blood sausage) rulos (curlers), served with spicy Puerto Rican mayonnaise

-On His Cooking: "My style is between classic and modern—modern Caribbean.
-It’s a fusion of everything.
-But always we have good tostones [twice-fried green plantains]."